amelentev/java-oo/README.md

 ## Subprojects / Implementation details

 - javac-oo-plugin
-	- plugin to JavaC 1.7 and [Netbeans IDE] for operator overloading.
+	- Plugin to JavaC 1.7 and [Netbeans IDE] for operator overloading.
 Based on [javac-oo].
+	- Building via [maven] at top level: `cd java-oo; mvn clean install`.
+Or import maven settings in your IDE.

 - eclipse-oo-plugin
-	- [Eclipse IDE] (JDT) plugin for OO support.
+	- [Eclipse IDE](JDT) plugin for OO support.
-	- Patch Eclipse Java Compiler to allow OO.
+	- Patching Eclipse Java Compiler to allow OO.
+	- Build in Eclipse with [PDE], [AJDT and Equanox Weaving] plugins.
+Run as Eclipse application.

 - idea-oo-plugin
 	- [IntelliJ IDEA] IDE plugin for OO support.
 	- Modify Java frontend in IDEA to allow OO.
 Need javac-oo-plugin to actually compile.
+	- Build in IDEA.
+Run as IDEA plugin.

+- by-products:
 	- [javac-oo]
-	- patched version of JavaC 1.7 for Operator Overloading support.
+		- Patched version of JavaC 1.7 for Operator Overloading support.
 If you need standalone javac compiler with OO.
+		- Build via ant or netbeans: http://openjdk.java.net/groups/compiler/README.html#build
 	- [eclipse-oo]
 		- Eclipse [Java Developer Tools] fork for Operator Overloading.
-	- use it if you need native [Eclipse IDE] support, or Eclipse Java Compiler support.
+		- Use it if you need native [Eclipse IDE] support, or Eclipse Java Compiler support.
+		- Build in Eclipse with [PDE].
+Run as Eclipse application.

 [Scala-like]: http://www.slideshare.net/joeygibson/operator-overloading-in-scala-2923973